-Sadly the fact is that Nepal lags behind more developed nations in many aspects.
-For example the use of credit/debit cards in Nepal (although increasing) is nothing like your own country and in Nepal all credit/debit card payments are subject to an additional 4% charge.
+Sadly, the fact is that Nepal lags behind more developed nations in many aspects.
+For example, the use of credit and debit cards in Nepal (although increasing) is nothing like your own country, and in Nepal all credit and debit card payments are subject to an additional 4% charge.

-Presently we are able to offer our customers two options for making payments, both of which involve additional and variable costs, hence they are not included in the cost of your trip.
+Presently, we are able to offer our customers two options for making payments, both of which involve additional and variable costs that are not included in the cost of your trip.

 Notes re: Bank Transfers